martinos/http_fp/README.md

 In order to query an HTTP server you will need to build a request hash.

-Here is an example of a request:
+Here's an example of a request:

 ```ruby
 {:proto=>"HTTP/1.1",